• Home

 Jackie - Wheaten Marans Pullet

-We are proud to offer our line of Blue/Black Copper Marans here in Eastern Oregon.
+We are proud to offer our line of Blue/Black/Splash Copper Marans here in Eastern Oregon.
 This line has been a project on our farm since 2018.
-Over the summer of 2021 we connected with a fellow Marans breeder and shipped in our gorgeous Blue Copper Marans rooster, producing eye-catching Blue and Black Copper Marans.
+Over the summer of 2021 we connected with a fellow Marans breeder in California and shipped in our gorgeous Blue Copper Marans rooster, producing eye-catching Blue/Black/Splash Copper Marans.
 We are very pleased with the results from our breeding program and we're sure you will be too.
-The Blue Copper Marans is not a standard breed, it is not yet accepted by the APA.
+Blue Copper & Splash Copper Marans are not yet recognized by the APA.

 Blue Copper Chick